ayeshavm/PredictiveModeling_Classification/README.md

 ![CatFurLen vs AdoptSpeed](images/FurLen_x_AdoptSpeed.png)

-- It looks like fur length has little impact on the Adoption Speed of the pets, for cats there is a more distinct difference, showing faster adoption speed for cats with '1- Short' fur length.
+- It looks like fur length has little impact on the Adoption Speed of the pets, there is a little distinct difference, showing faster adoption speed for cats and dogs with '3- Long' fur length.

 #### Age of Pet vs. Adoption Speed
 ![AgeCat vs AdoptSpeed](images/AgeCat_x_AdoptSpeed.png)

-- it looks like for dogs, puppies from 0-23 months are more popular in terms of adoptability.
-Adoption speed for dogs 2 years - 6 years take longer.
+- it seems like for dogs, there is no distinct relationship between the age of the dog, and the adoption speed.
-- for cats it does appear the same, where kittens from 0-11 months are adopted quicker.
+- for cats it appears that, kittens from 0-11 months are adopted quicker.

 #### Name Length vs. Adoption Speed

 ![Name Length vs. Adopt Speed](images/NameLength.png)

-- It looks like for cats, cats with longer names are more popular and adopted quicker, whereas for dogs, dogs with Adoption Speed 0, appear to have shorter names, but the name length does not appear to have any impact for the other adoption speeds (1-4).
+- It looks like Pet Names do not have that impact on the AdoptionSpeed of pets.
+Cats with longer names are just a little more popular and adopted quicker, but median values appear to be more or less the same for both Cats and Dogs.

 #### Number of Colors Vs. Adoption Speed